Hotel Bristol, Warsaw: Government ownership

-The City of Warsaw took over operation of the hotel in 1947 and it was nationalized in 1948 and joined the state-run Orbis chain in 1952, exclusively serving visitors from abroad.
-In 1965, the hotel was inscribed onto the Registry of Cultural Property.
-By the 1970s its outdated facilities had seen it demoted to a second class ranking by the government and the hotel was donated by Prime Minister Piotr Jaroszewicz to the University of Warsaw in 1977 to eventually serve as their library.
-It closed in 1981.
-However no work was done and the building languished through the waning days of the Communist government.
+By the 1970s, the Bristol's outdated facilities had seen it demoted to second class ranking by the government, and with the construction of more modern hotels nearby, it was used mainly to house visitors from other Eastern Bloc countries.
+The hotel was donated by Prime Minister Piotr Jaroszewicz to the University of Warsaw in 1977 to eventually serve as their library.
+It continued operating until it closed in November 1981.
+The hotel's furnishings were transferred across the street to the Europejski.
+No remodeling work was ever done and the building languished empty for a decade, through the waning days of the Communist government.